recursion-computing/starcel-panda3d/README.md

 ### Included CLI Tools
 * Everything and ES CLI for quickly searching the Windows file system
+* FFmpeg for editing audio and video
+* dlp for downloading videos
 * WinPython: Not intended for use with StarcelPy - IDLE, IPython QT Console, Jupyter, Pyzo, QT, Spyder, VS Code

 ### How to run
-Run the program by running both ```python render_pipeline\samples\Starcel\server.py``` and ```python render_pipeline\samples\Starcel\client.py``` you can run as many clients as you want, but full replication of those clients and a full compiled release is currently a WIP.
+Run the program by executing ```python render_pipeline\samples\Starcel\server.py``` and ```python render_pipeline\samples\Starcel\client.py``` you can run as many clients as you want, but full replication of those clients and a full compiled release is currently a WIP.

 ### Notes
+To change the background image or loading screen edit data/builtin_models/skybox/skybox.jpg and data/gui/loading_screen_bg.png.
+After editing, run render_pipeline\data\generate_txo_files.py.
-Ursina would've been nice to use for the extra functions, improved readability, and new networking library, but I was unable to find a physically-based renderer that would consistently work with it and imported objects.
+Using the project Ursina would have been useful for the extra functions, improved readability, and new networking library, but I was unable to find a physically-based renderer that would consistently work with it and imported objects. \
+Awaiting a working release of Astron for networking or equivalent. \
 There is a bug I had to work around with the M_Relative that should be fixed in Panda3D 11.0. \
 The releases section will eventually include Starcel packaged with WinPython. \
 This repo is a fork of the RenderPipeline repo because the startup image and environment hdri cannot be changed at runtime.
 Otherwise you should be able to just copy the Starcel folder if you were planning on trying to build renderpipeline from scratch.
 I have included every existing usable sample I could find for Panda3D(1/1/2024) and renderpipeline. \